Vlad Novakovski and Nicole Quinn to elucidate Series A fundraising – TechCrunch

 Nicole Quinn is a leader in venture capital and her portfolio is impressive, with such investments as Cameo, Zola, Goop, Calm, Haus Laboratories and others.

 Who reached out to whom?
 What did it take for Quinn to write the check to Novakovski and team?
 How do they work together now?
-Join us on TechCrunch Live on Wednesday, October 6, at 12p PT / 3p ET to find out!
+Join us on TechCrunch Live on Wednesday, October 6, at 12 p.m.
+PDT/3 p.m.
+EDT to find out!

 TechCrunch Live is 100% free to folks who attend live, but only TechCrunch+ members can access the content on-demand.
-If you’re not yet an TechCrunch+ member, sign up here.
+If you’re not yet a TechCrunch+ member, sign up here.